-Equipment-Minor: tangible property (other than land and/or buildings) used in the operations of business.
-Any item(s), which cost up to \$4999 and has a useful life expectancy of two or more years.
+Equipment-Major: Tangible property (other than land and/or buildings) used in the operations of business.
+Any single item costing \$5,000 or more with a life expectancy of two or more years.

-Equipment-Major: tangible property (other than land and/or buildings) used in the operations of business.
-Any item, which cost \$5000 or more and has a useful life expectancy of two or more years.
+Equipment-Minor: Tangible property (other than land and/or buildings) used in the operations of business.
+Any single item costing up to \$4,999 with a life expectancy of two or more years.
+For disposal purposes, equipment items with a cost of less than \$500 per item or set are considered supplies.